-- Manage our housing portfolio efficiently and effectively, within a complex regeneration environment; - Continue to improve the overall quality of our portfolio by building new state houses and upgrading existing stock as required; - Keep vacancy periods to a minimum and maximise the number of public housing places available, within the constraints of the redevelopment programme and rehousing schedule; and - Ensure that state houses are suited to tenants' needs, as agreed with our Crown partners.
+- Manage our housing portfolio efficiently and effectively, within a complex regeneration environment; - Continue to improve the overall quality of our portfolio by purchasing newly built state houses and upgrading existing stock as required;

+- Keep vacancy periods to a minimum and maximise the number of public housing places available, within the constraints of the redevelopment programme and rehousing schedule; - Procure a new maintenance contractor, using the procurement process to seek improvements in our approaches to customer service, property maintenance, and asset management; and - Ensure that state houses are suited to tenants' needs, as agreed with our Crown partners.

-STRATEGIC FRAMEWORK LINK Contributes to Tāmaki has quality housing Tāmaki Outcomes Framework Tāmaki has great neighbourhoods Our objectives What we are aiming to deliver Develop and own new quality state houses at an eff whole-of-life cost Ensure our state housing tenants live in houses that Outputs - Desired trends MEASURE TARGET 18/19 How will we know we're making progress Portfolio average property condition Baseline to be established Percentage of customers satisfied with repairs and maintenance 65% Percentage of lettable homes that are let 98% Average inter-tenancy void turnaround time (vacant to ready to let) 28 days
+STRATEGIC FRAMEWORK LINK Contributes to Tāmaki has quality housing Tāmaki Outcomes Framework Tāmaki has great neighbourhoods Our Objectives Develop and own new quality state houses at an efficient ent build and What we are aiming to deliver whole-of-life cost Ensure our state housing tenants live in houses that are e fit for purpose Outputs - Desired Trends MEASURE TARGET 19/20 How we will know we are Portfolio average property condition (CGI) 2.784 making progress Percentage of customers satisfied with repairs and maintenance 65% Percentage of lettable homes that are let 98% Average inter-tenancy void turnaround time (vacant to ready to let) 28 Enabling Projects PROJECT MILESTONE 19/20 What we need to do to Procurement of Maintenance Contractor support our objectives The maintenance services that we deliver for our tenants is a primary contributor to their experience of dealing with Tāmaki Housing, and is also a major part of ensuring that our houses are good homes for our whānau to live in.
+The current maintenance contract expires on 30 June 2020, and this initiative will ensure that a new contract is in place by that date to continue a seamless service for our tenants and other stakeholders.
+We will also use this renewal opportunity to seek improvements in our approaches to customer service, property maintenance, and asset management.
+New contract in place